tharrington923/rCheckUp/README.md

 # r/CheckUp: Forecasting user engagement and community health on Reddit

 User engagement is one of the most important metrics for determining the overall health of a website.
 Online forums like Reddit.com are particularly interesting because the content is generated entirely by its users.
 There are multiple types of Reddit users; ranging from people who post/comment as frequently as everyday to the users who lurk and never comment/post.
-In January 2013, 46% of the posts and 25% of the comments were produced by engaged users.
+In the data considered in this project (2013-2014), 46% of the posts and 25% of the comments were produced by engaged users.

 <b> Engaged users </b> are the users who either post or comment on five or more days in a given month.